thadeu/ract/README.md

 # Create a promise that resolves with a value
 promise = Ract.new { 42 } # or just Ract { 42 }

+# Also use can you without .new
+# IMO, That's is more readable
+promise = Ract { 42 }

-# Create a promise that might reject with an error
+# Create a promise that might reject with an error inside de block
 promise = Ract.new do
   if success_condition
     "Success result"